kondokuro/PyMazeing/README.md

 ## Broader Context

 ### Limitations of the current design
-The maximum mumber of “doors” an are can have is based on square coordinate system, this means that in a 2D maze the max number of “doors” are 4 (North, East, South and West) and on 3D having 6 (up and down), no diagonals are considered.
+The maximum number of “doors” an area can have is based on the square coordinate system; this means that in a 2D maze the max number of “doors” are 4 (North, East, South and West) and in 3D having 6 (up and down), no diagonals are considered because 3D maze construction would be a bit too complicated for now.

+Another limitation is setting areas with only one portal, it will make things simpler to construct if we can assume that there is one portal per area.

 ### Possible extensions
+- Have portals connect different mazes
+- Allow multiple portals per area, this will require another parameter to define the max number of portals per area when casting the maze spell and generating a randomized labyrinth
+- Provide a spell to create multiple connected mazes
-- Additional portal like element to teleport the player to another area (non connected link).
+- Additional portal like element to teleport the player to another area (non connected link)
-- Adding diagonal “doorways”.
+- Consider diagonal direction for “doorways”
-- Support for alternate coordinate systems, for example hex spaces instad of squares.
+- Support for alternate coordinate systems, for example hex spaces instead of squares
 - Definition of open and closed halls with keys to find.
 - Definition of additional collectables to find, rather than just finding the exit.
-- Adding traps into an area.
+- Adding traps into an area
+- Additional portal like element to teleport the player to another area (non connected link).